Pavilion Club, Knightsbridge

 The Twenty Two, Mayfair

-Set to launch this spring, The Twenty Two is a luxury hotel with a members club.
+The Twenty Two is a luxury hotel with a members club.
 An Edwardian building on Grosvenor Square, the property has been carefully restored to keep plenty of the original architectural features intact, including a grand staircase.
 Members will have priority access to 31 bedrooms and suites in the main building.
-The members' club has a stylish cocktail bar, an all-day lounge, an outdoor terrace that overlooks Grosvenor Square, and an evening dining room with a covered outdoor terrace for private dinners – Natalia Miyar is behind the interiors, so we’re expecting good things.
+The members' club has a stylish cocktail bar, an all-day lounge, an outdoor terrace that overlooks Grosvenor Square, and an evening dining room with a covered outdoor terrace for private dinners – Natalia Miyar is behind the interiors.

 Prices: Available upon request.